SAP-samples/btp-service-metadata/metadata-exploration/README.md

 In case you're wondering what regions there are in general, this query is one you could run (and then you'd have a list from which to pick, to supply a value for the `services-in-region` example).

-The actual `jq` filter itself is quite straightforward:
+The actual `jq` filter itself is quite straightforward (and is available in [services/all-regions.jq](services/all-regions.jq) with lots of comments):

 ```jq
 map(.servicePlans[].dataCenters[])